YukiQiu/DE_Zoomcamp2025/Project/read_me.md

 The questions I'm trying to figure out using this subset are below:
 1. What is the average duration of each artists' hottness band with duration > 60s?
-2. Which song has the longest duration, by which singer?
+2. Which song has the longest duration, by which singer since 2000?
 3. Which year has the most songs been released?

 ## **Data Dictionary**